BlackLynx-Inc/gr-zcu106/README.md

 Clone repo
 Go to top-level directory
-$ source setupsdk
+$ source setupsdk/n
-$ MACHINE=zcu106-zynqmp bitbake petalinux-image-minimal
+$ MACHINE=zcu106-zynqmp bitbake petalinux-image-gr/n
 This will kick off the build which should complete with 0 errors.

 Deploy Instructions